“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 Business agility is an approach inspired by software developers that’s increasingly applied to lots of other business functions, like marketing.

-So, what’s it mean to be an agile business, and to apply those principles to your day-to-day?
+So, what’s it mean to be agile in business, and to apply those principles to your day-to-day?

 Let’s take a look!

-In an agile environment, teams focus their collaborative efforts on the projects they identify as the highest priorities.
+In an agile business, teams focus their collaborative efforts on the projects they identify as the highest priorities.
 They break big ideas into bite-sized tasks, measure the impact, and improve as they go.